willowec/pico_cluster/docs/Journal.md

 Also writes off for peace

 Not sure where this is coming from but I'm calling it here for a while.
 We can say that the cluster is functional I think, everything else is set dressing.
 Will need timing info for the writeup but that shouldn't be hard to add.

+## 4/19/2025

+Adding status LEDs and also timing.
+We want to get memory allocation time and convolve time, so response for mem alloc and for convolve need to contain a uint64.

+Having an issue right now where the result is ALWAYS read as 4.
+What in the world?
+Nvm, the problem was (partially) that I was returning the result of the read_blocking (aka n bytes read) (which is 4) but still that means the buf was always 0 but im not only sending zeros so... hmm.

+I tried changing the idle state to 0xf0, but it is still reading only zeros.
+So this is strange.
+It means that it isn't reading the state, but it must be reading *something*.

+Well, maybe not.
+LED debugging indicates that we never reach past the image end in our response.

+Ah.
+We don't even reach the end of the image... what on earth?

+Oh, I know why.

+It's because we intentionally read back (k_height/2) fewer rows.
+This is also probably why everything breaks on second run?
+We need to read entire result into a buffer and then only copy part of it. yea.

+So that helped.
+I forget where I am tho.

+Whats going on now is the im_row_counts is being *reset* to 0 in the read im data loop. what the fuck is going on man?